andersganander/albumtalk/README.md

 Proposals for other potential improvements are:

+- Review the image handling with regard to performance.
+In the results from the Lighthouse tests, consistently low performance scores were observed, with image handling being the cause.
+Currently, images are fetched in JPG format from AudioDB.
+One solution could be to store the images in a different format and in various sizes when they are retrieved for the first time.
 - More information about users, such as favorite artist, etc.
 - The possibility to specify a favorite song when reviewing an album
 - The possibility to indicate whether you have a certain album on vinyl/CD